 Bible truth is more than just reading the Word of God and

 trying to follow it.
 I believe it is also: "all the counsel of God" (Acts 20:27); and "rightly dividing the Word of Truth"

 (2 Tim.2:15).
 It is important to know who is speaking, to whom is he speaking, what is he speaking, where is he speaking, when is he speaking, why is he speaking (who, what, where, when, why).
 This will greatly help in under-standing the truth of what we are reading.

 There is essential truth (that which the church must not

-compromise), and there is non-essential truth, which is important for spiritual growth, understandings, and in faithfulness to God, but not binding on one; and there is conscience, which speaks of personal understandings not proven or disproved in the Word ---which should not be pressed on others.
+compromise), and there is non-essential truth, which is important for spiritual growth, understandings, and in faith-fulness to God for those who want to obey and conform to Him; and there is conscience, which speaks of personal understandings not proven or disproved in the Word ---which should not be pressed on others.

 One should understand there are three major groups of